samblenny/greenhouse-logger/README.md

 1. Unseal enclosure, remove board, install the A0 to GND jumper
 2. Connect USB cable
 3. Connect to the USB serial port and enter the REPL (Ctrl-C, then Enter)
-4. Import the `util` module, set RTC time with `util.set_clock()`
+4. Import the `util` module, set RTC time with `util.set_clock()`.
+Note that setting the time also updates the epoch (so timestamps fit in 16-bits) and clears the log memory (because epoch changed).
-5. Check battery voltage with `util.batt()` or a multimeter (for boards that use 3xAA pack and lack a built in fuel gauge).
+5. Check battery voltage with `util.batt()`
-6. For boards with built in charger, leave USB connected until battery is full
+6. For boards with built in charger, leave USB connected until battery is full.
-7. [optional] Clear the log memory with `util.reset()`
+   For boards without a charger, disconnect battery, charge it however you can, then reconnect it.
-8. Exit the REPL (Ctrl-D), disconnect serial terminal, eject CIRCUITPY drive
+7. Exit the REPL (Ctrl-D), disconnect serial terminal, eject CIRCUITPY drive
-9. Unplug USB cable
+8. Unplug USB cable
-10. [VERY IMPORTANT] Remove A0 to GND jumper (move it to just the GND pin)
+9. [VERY IMPORTANT] Remove A0 to GND jumper (move it to just the GND pin)
-11. Put board back in enclosure, check desiccant, seal it up
+10. Put board back in enclosure, check desiccant, seal it up

 ### Log Download Procedure: